Meluiscruz/CRUD_with_MySQL_and_VB_UserInterface/README.md

-# UI-CRUD with MySQLand VB.NET
+# UI-CRUD with MySQL and VB.NET

 This UI was coded with Visual Basic, using Visual Studio 2019.
 This Interface performs basic operations (Create, Read, Update, Delete) on a Table stored in a Data Base managed with MySQL.